signalfx/otelworkshop/docs/apm/k8s/index.md

 helm get values splunk-otel-collector-1620609739
 ```

-You can see that all of the values we set at install time.
+You can see the values we set at install time.

-#### Prepare values.yaml file for updating the Helm chart
+##### Prepare values.yaml file for updating the Helm chart
+There are some minor changes to the OpenTelemetry Collector deployment configuration that will all

 Start in k8s directory:
 ```bash